PaperFanz/laser/README.md

 Linux.
 In addition, it is highly recommended that you use this program with an extensible editor like VSCode or Notepad++, and to add Laser as a shortcut in your editor.
-If all this installation stuff is not up your alley or you'd like to learn more about how Laser was created, take a loot at [BUILDING.md](BUILDING.md) for instructions on how to build Laser from source.
+If all this installation stuff is not up your alley or you'd like to learn more about how Laser was created, take a look at [BUILDING.md](BUILDING.md) for instructions on how to build Laser from source.

 ### Linux/Mac OS X